 There are many advantages to travelling with the group:

-VESA Group Flight details will be published below and booking forms will be emailed to all confirmed volunteers on or around the 1st December 2017.
+VESA Group Flight booking forms will be emailed to all confirmed volunteers.
+The details are published below.
 You may book your own flights and then inform VESA of your itinerary so that we can be assured you will be able to meet our schedule.

 |Group||Depart London Heathrow||Depart Vientiane|